Securing Your Norg MCP API + OpenClaw Deployment: Authentication, RBAC, and Governance Best Practices product guide

 Low |

 Isolate high-risk operations into their own narrowly defined scopes.
-Sensitive actions like account deletion, payment processing, or administrative functions should each have dedicated scopes.
+Sensitive actions — account deletion, payment processing, administrative functions — each get a dedicated scope.
+No exceptions.

 In OpenClaw's skill configuration, you control which scopes are requested at registration time.
 Never register a skill with a scope broader than the specific tool invocations that skill requires.
-Use incremental authorization to request appropriate OAuth scopes when the functionality is needed by your application.
-You should not request access to data when the user first authenticates, unless it is essential for the core functionality of your app.
-Instead, request only the specific scopes that are needed for a task, following the principle to select the smallest, most limited scopes possible.
+Use incremental authorisation: request appropriate OAuth scopes when the functionality is needed, not upfront.
+Don't request access to data when the user first authenticates unless it's essential to core functionality.
+Request only the specific scopes needed for a task.
+Smallest, most limited scopes possible.
+That's the rule.

 Refresh tokens are credentials used to obtain access tokens.
-These are issued to the client by the authorization server and are used to obtain a new access token when the current access token becomes invalid or expires.
-Refresh tokens should be protected using sender-constraining mechanisms (DPoP or mTLS) or refresh token rotation.
+They're issued by the authorisation server and used to get a new access token when the current one becomes invalid or expires.
+Protect them using sender-constraining mechanisms — DPoP or mTLS — or refresh token rotation.

-For OpenClaw deployments, configure your Norg MCP API access tokens with a maximum lifetime of 15–60 minutes depending on the sensitivity of the scopes they carry.
-Use refresh token rotation — each refresh operation issues a new refresh token and invalidates the old one — so that a leaked refresh token has a bounded exploitation window.
+For OpenClaw deployments, configure your Norg MCP API access tokens with a maximum lifetime of 15–60 minutes depending on scope sensitivity.
+Use refresh token rotation — each refresh operation issues a new refresh token and invalidates the old one — so a leaked refresh token has a bounded exploitation window.

-Always use scopes in APIs and enforce them at every API endpoint.
-APIs must return a 403 forbidden response when an access token has insufficient scope.
-Ensure your OpenClaw skill configuration handles 403 responses gracefully rather than silently retrying with elevated credentials — a common silent failure pattern that effectively bypasses scope enforcement.
+Always enforce scopes at every API endpoint.
+APIs must return a 403 Forbidden response when an access token has insufficient scope.
+Ensure your OpenClaw skill configuration handles 403 responses explicitly rather than silently retrying with elevated credentials — that silent failure pattern effectively bypasses scope enforcement entirely.

-Traditional RBAC was designed around humans logging into systems.
-For two decades, security teams built role-based access control best practices around one assumption: humans requesting access to systems.
-AI agents broke that assumption first.
-Those agents now pull data, generate responses, and log activity across enterprise environments without triggering a single login prompt.
+For two decades, security teams built RBAC around one assumption: humans requesting access to systems.
+AI agents broke that assumption.
+These agents now pull data, generate responses, and log activity across enterprise environments without triggering a single login prompt.

-When a large language model connects to your CRM, internal wiki, or customer database, it does not browse data the way a human does.
+When a large language model connects to your CRM, internal wiki, or customer database, it doesn't browse data the way a human does.
 It retrieves everything within reach in milliseconds.
-Without RBAC enforcement at the retrieval layer, there is an AI data-leakage risk that most organisations have not yet addressed.
+Without RBAC enforcement at the retrieval layer, you have an AI data-leakage risk that most organisations haven't addressed yet.

-For a Norg MCP API + OpenClaw deployment, this means RBAC must operate at two distinct levels: the human operator level (who can configure and trigger the agent) and the agent identity level (which tools the agent itself is permitted to invoke, regardless of who triggered it).
+For a Norg MCP API + OpenClaw deployment, RBAC must operate at two distinct levels: the human operator level (who can configure and trigger the agent) and the agent identity level (which tools the agent itself is permitted to invoke, regardless of who triggered it).
+Both levels.
+Always.

-A practical role taxonomy for a business automation deployment looks like this:
+Here's a practical role taxonomy for a business automation deployment:

 Human Operator Roles: